7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 One of the main principles of Lean Manufacturing is developing a Pull System instead of a Push System.

-Push Systems are popular and consist of having a large stockpile of inventory on hand.
+Push Systems consist of having a large stockpile of inventory on hand.
 Pull Systems, on the other hand, focus on having minimal inventory and then ramping up production as necessary to meet demand.
+That way inventory doesn't build up in your warehouse.

-The Pull System is designed to combat the waste of inventory.
-When a company has a large stockpile of inventory, it means they are wasting capital and storage space on a product that is taking precious warehouse room.
+The Pull System combats the waste of inventory.
+When a company has a large stockpile of inventory, it means they are wasting capital and storage space on a product that is taking up precious warehouse room.

 What is the biggest problem with too much inventory?

 Market forecasts usually drive production and inventory.
-However, if these forecasts are wrong, companies are stuck with the inventory and either need to discount the product or liquidate it.
+However, if these forecasts are wrong, companies are stuck with the inventory and either need to discount or liquidate the product, neither of which is a great option.

 So what should be the focus of an efficient company?